It's back to school time here in Colorado! Here are a few quick tips on bicycle safety for your kids as they pedal off to school.

 Helmet and Safe Shoes

 We think this is self-explanatory!
 Please make it a routine and requirement that your kids wear a helmet and shoes while riding their bike.
+Check their helmet routinely that they haven't dropped it and it isn't showing signs of abuse.

 Ride With Them the Weekend Before